Category: Workout of the Day

 Back Squat

-Today we’re performing 5 sets of 2 with increasing weight across all sets.
+Today we’re performing 5 sets of 10 Squats working up to a heavy set.
+This rep range is probably unfamiliar territory so spend some time thinking about how you would perform a large set of heavy squats.
+The best strategy is to take a moment to take a few slow and deep breaths at the top of every rep to allow some recovery before you start your next rep. This will help you to avoid hitting failure.
+A weight that is in the 70% range would be appropriate for more experience lifters.
 Start light with an an empty bar and make sure you are performing all of your reps to your full range of motion.
 We do this not only to warm each joint through it’s entire range but to reinforce proper mechanics.
-Maintain an upright and rigid torso through each rep. Ideally you are not working up to failure but judging by the amount of strain it takes to complete the reps to give you an idea when you have reached your daily max.
-For experienced lifters this could be around 90% of your 1RM and a bit lower for newer lifters.
-Be sure to review how to ditch a back squat and use spotters when needed.
+Maintain an upright and rigid torso through each rep. Be sure to review how to ditch a back squat and use spotters when needed.

 WOD